alloc33/QZP-Governance/README.md

   - Automatic metadata and authority management.
   - Fixed total supply, ensuring no further minting.

-### The qzl_mint.sh script is used to create and configure the QZL token.
+### The qzp_mint.sh script is used to create and configure the QZP token.
 It:
   - Creates a new token mint with extensions (metadata, group, member, close, permanent delegate).
   - Initializes token metadata (name, symbol, URI).
   -	Creates an associated token account for the admin.